-For added security, Adobe Reader XI contains a protected mode and protected view to keep your computer safe.
-With Protected Mode enabled, all operations required by Adobe Reader to display the PDF file are run in a very restricted manner inside a confined environment, the “sandbox.”
+For added security, Acrobat Reader DC contains a protected mode and protected view to keep your computer safe.
+With Protected Mode enabled, all operations required by Acrobat Reader DC to display the PDF file are run in a restricted manner inside a confined environment, the “sandbox.”

 To check the status of protected mode, choose File > Properties > Advanced > Protected Mode.

 Protected mode is enabled by default.
 To specify the settings, do the following:

 For additional security and to avoid potential security risks associated with files that may have originated from unsafe locations, use the Protected View mode.
 In the Protected View mode, most features are disabled.
 You can view the PDF, but not do much else.